Toxins In Toys

 - Plastic: While regulated, the use of lead in plastics has not been banned in the United States.
 Lead is used to soften and stabilize the plastic, but when the plastic is exposed to sunlight, air, and detergents, the plastic breaks down and may leech lead as dust.

 Unfortunately, you can’t easily tell how dangerous a toy might be.
-Do-it-yourself kits can be unreliable and won’t tell you how much lead is present, according to the CDC.
+Do-it-yourself lead testing kits can be unreliable and won’t tell you how much lead is present, according to the CDC.
 Only a certified laboratory can accurately test a toy for lead.

 So remember, it’s buyer beware when you purchase toys for your youngsters.
 You can find a list of all recalled child products, including toys, on the U.S. Consumer Product Safety Commission’s Web site.